informalsystems/vdd/fastsync/fastsync.md

 blockchain.

+> As this specification does
-As we do not assume that a correct peer is at the most recent height of the blockchain (it might lag behind), the property [FS-Seq-Term] cannot be ensured in an unreliable distributed setting.
-We consider the following relaxation.
-(Which is typically sufficient for Tendermint, as the consensus reactor then synchronizes from that height.)
+> not assume that a correct peer is at the most recent height
+> of the blockchain (it might lag behind), the property [FS-Seq-Term]
+> cannot be ensured in an unreliable distributed setting.
+We consider
+> the following relaxation.
+(Which is typically sufficient for
+> Tendermint, as the consensus reactor then synchronizes from that
+> height.)

 #### **[FS-VC-CORR-INV]**:
-Under [FS-SOME-CORR-PEER], let *maxh* be the maximum height of a correct peer [**[TMBC-CorrFull]**][TMBC-CorrFull-link] in *peerIDs* at the time *Fastsync* starts.
+Under [FS-ALL-CORR-PEER], let *maxh* be the maximum height of a correct peer [**[TMBC-CorrFull]**][TMBC-CorrFull-link] in *peerIDs* at the time *Fastsync* starts.
 If *FastSync* terminates successfully, it is at some height *terminationHeight >= maxh - 1*.

-The above property is independent of how many blocks are added to the blockchain (and learned by the peers) while *Fastsync* is running.
-It links the target height to the initial state.
-If *Fastsync* has to catch-up many blocks, it would be better to  link the target height to a time close to the termination.
-This is captured by the following specification:
+> The above property is independent of how many blocks are added to the
+> blockchain (and learned by the peers) while *Fastsync* is running.
+It
+> links the target height to the initial state.
+If *Fastsync* has to
+> catch-up many blocks, it would be better to  link the
+> target height to a time close to the termination.
+This is captured by
+> the following specification:

 #### **[FS-VC-CORR-INV-SYNC]**:
-Under [FS-SOME-CORR-PEER], there exists a constant time interval *D*, such that if *term* is the time *Fastsync* terminates and *maxh* be the maximum height of a correct peer [**[TMBC-CorrFull]**][TMBC-CorrFull-link] in *peerIDs* at the time *term - D*, then if *FastSync* terminates successfully, it is at some height *terminationHeight >= maxh*.
+Under [FS-ALL-CORR-PEER], there exists a constant time interval *D*, such that if *term* is the time *Fastsync* terminates and *maxh* be the maximum height of a correct peer [**[TMBC-CorrFull]**][TMBC-CorrFull-link] in *peerIDs* at the time *term - D*, then if *FastSync* terminates successfully, it is at some height *terminationHeight >= maxh*.

-*Remark:* We use *term - D* as reference time, as we have to account for communication flow between the peer and *FS*.
-After the peer sent the last message to *FS*, the peer and *FS* run concurrently and independently.
-There is no assumption on the rate at which a peer can add blocks (e.g., it might be in the process of catching up itself).
+> We use *term - D* as reference time, as we have to account
+> for communication delay between the peer and *FS*.
+After the peer sent
+> the last message to *FS*, the peer and *FS* run concurrently and
+> independently.
+There is no assumption on the rate at which a peer can
+> add blocks (e.g., it might be in the process of catching up itself).

-*Remark:* (*D* might depend on timeouts etc. We suggest that an acceptable value for *D* is in the range of *2 Delta*.)
+>  (*D* might depend on timeouts etc. We suggest that an acceptable
+> value for *D* is in the range of *2 Delta*.)

 #### Liveness